The default way of customizing environment is installing programs and packages using terminal, where you can become root by running

 sudo command and therefore you can install any libraries or tools you may need.
 Deepnote also helps you keep track of installed python packages, and installs them when a project is restarted or accessed after longer idle period.
 It uses

 init.ipynb to achieve that - you can think of it as a start-up script.
-For more info, see docs.
+For more info, see the init.ipynb documentation.

-init.ipynb runs every time after project executor is restarted, which might become time consuming or even annoying.
-Custom environment cache allows you to describe your environment in a simplified Docker syntax, build it and have it ready whenever you open your Deepnote project.
-Custom environment cache is defined in
+init.ipynb notebook runs every time the project hardware starts up, which might become time consuming or even annoying.
+Our Custom environment cache allows you to describe your environment in a simplified Docker syntax, build it and have it ready whenever you open your Deepnote project.
+The Custom environment cache is defined in the

 Dockerfileplaced in the environment tab.

-Even tough the custom environment cache definition file is called
+Even though the Custom environment cache definition file is called

-Dockerfile, it does not support the full syntax you might be used to from other projects.
+Dockerfile, it does not support the full syntax you might be used to.
 In order to stay compatible with Deepnote, you can only use the following statements:

-Otherwise, only RUN clause is permitted.
+RUN clause.
 This allows you to run arbitrary commands, for example install libraries or tools you are using in your project.
 If you need

 root privileges, you can use